Carpk/ShawnKlein/_posts/2016-08-10-java-basics.md

 logo: 'assets/images/logo.png'
 ---

-We are going to cover some Java basics.
-This post is intended to be an ideal reference guide.
+This post attempts to cover some ofthe basics in Java.
+Its meant for someone with some basic programming knowledge, but still new to Java.
 We will talk about some commonly used keywords, classes, and cover some light troubleshooting skills.

 To create a runnable Java object, we need to compile our source code using `javac` and our `.java` file.
 After compiled, we have Java _bytecode_, that can be ran on numerous devices.